Mercantile Perpetuals

 Permissionless Markets

 There is another consequence of this design that goes beyond the trading experience.
 Because Mercantile does not rely on a liquidation engine, there is no infrastructure that needs to be calibrated per asset.
 CeFi exchanges choose which markets to list based on whether their liquidation systems, insurance funds, and market makers can handle the asset's volatility.
-In additiona to these constraints, DeFi perps are also gated by governance and LP pool depth.
+In addition to these constraints, DeFi perps are also gated by governance and LP pool depth.
 Both models are inherently permissioned: someone decides which assets get a perpetual market and which do not.

 Mercantile removes that constraint entirely.
 At the pool level, a new perpetual market can be created for any ERC20 token that has a Pyth price feed.
 No governance vote, no risk committee, no liquidity bootstrapping.
 The protocol handles volatility naturally through tier wipeouts rather than requiring bespoke liquidation tuning.
 This makes Mercantile the first fully permissionless perpetual futures protocol, in the same way that Uniswap allowed anyone to create a spot trading pair for any token.